SFML/SFML/tools/xcode/templates/readme.txt

  - Xcode 4 or greater, up to date;
  - the Command Line Tools;
- - SFML 2, either as frameworks or dylibs, as described in the official tutorials.
+ - SFML, either as frameworks or dylibs, as described in the official tutorials.

 You should also be familiar with Xcode.
 If needed checkout this document: